You walk into the laundry room and find a pool of water around your washing machine. Obviously there’s a leak, but where?

 If the door catch on a front-load machine is worn it might not provide a tight enough seal.

 This seal keeps water from the tub from leaking where the transmission or basket shaft enters the tub.
 Defective tub seals often start as a small leak but can eventually cause a failure of the main tub bearing.

 As you can see, there are many potential causes for your leaking washing machine, which is why you’ll probably want to call a pro if you’ve eliminated the external hoses as the cause of the leak.
-Central One Service has provided washing machine repairs for Little Rock and central Arkansas homeowners for nearly 40 years; if you’ve got a leaky washing machine contact us.
+Central One Service has provided washing machine repairs for Little Rock, Cabot, and Central Arkansas homeowners for nearly 40 years; if you’ve got a leaky washing machine contact us.
 We offer FREE service calls with repairs for all service calls during normal business hours.
 We’ll find the source of the leak and get your washing machine back in prime condition quickly.